HPCE/hpce-2014-cw4/readme.md

 The other neighbours will need to depend on different bits in the properties.

 ### Host code

+Create a new implementation called `src/src/your_login/step_world_v5_packed_properties.cpp` based on the v4 host code.

 In the host code, you need to make sure the the correct flags have been inserted into the properties buffer.
 This should only have local